devonjkohler/gillespiePPL/README.md

 ## PPLs

+See the PPLs used in this repository and the corresponding implementation, currently formulated in Jupyter Notebooks.

-1. Pyro
+1. Pyro - Pyro_Implementation.ipynb
-2. ProPPA
+2. ProPPA - ProPPA_Implementation.ipynb
-3. pyprob
+3. pyprob - In progress